abhisheks008/DL-Simplified/CONTRIBUTING.md

 4. For frontend changes, kindly share screenshots and work samples of your work before sending a PR.
 5. Follow the proper [style guides](https://google.github.io/styleguide/) for your work.
 6. For any queries or discussions, please feel free to drop a message.
+7. Pull Requests will be reviewed based on code quality, documentation, and adherence to coding standards.

 ## 📍Other points to remember while submitting your work: